-Either drag and drop your preprint file onto the "Add Preprint" page, or click inside the box to choose a file from a dialog box.
+Either drag and drop your preprint file into the upload zone, or click inside the upload to choose a file from a dialog box.

 Then enter a title for your preprint into the textbox that appears.
 Note: The preprint filename is permanent and cannot be changed or edited after the preprint has been submitted.

 Then, click Save and continue.

-Choose this option if you want to use one of your existing OSF projects or components for your preprint.
-A new OSF project will not be created to connect to your preprint in this case.
+Choose this option if you want to connect one of your existing OSF projects or components to your preprint.

 Click Connect preprint to existing OSF project.